Jim-Fan/A2B/README.md

-# A2B
+# A=B
-My solutions to the game A=B (available on Steam https://store.steampowered.com/app/1720850/AB/)
+My solutions to the game [A=B](https://store.steampowered.com/app/1720850/AB/).

+Github does not support "=" character in repository name.
+Therefore the name A2B.